alaindet/learn-docker/notes/volumes.md

    - Named volumes
 2. **Bind Mounts** (*Managed by you*)

-- Docker manages paths on your machine (which is not explicit) and maps them to anonymous and named volumes
+- Docker manages paths on your machine (which are not explicit) and maps them to anonymous and named volumes
 - Volumes are accessed via `docker volume`
 - *Anonymous volumes* are created automatically when a container is created and removed automatically **ONLY IF** the container was created via `--rm`
 - Otherwise, anonymous volumes just fall into a limbo since new containers create new anynomous volumes automatically and should be removed